Frequently Asked Questions

 How do I remove fingerprints from my patina sheets?

 It is much easier to prevent these stains than to remove them.
-If you do not use gloves when handling copper sheets, the oil from your fingers will stain the copper.
-Thus when handling our patina copper sheets, especially when unsealed, it is important that you use gloves to avoid staining.
+If you do not use gloves when handling copper sheets that have not been sealed, the oil from your fingers will stain the copper.
+Thus when handling our patina copper sheets, if unsealed, it is important that you use gloves to avoid staining.
 At Basic Copper, we handle your copper sheets using gloves and take great care to make sure the copper arrives in the best possible condition!
 You should avoid using cleaners on our patina sheets as they may disturb and discolor the patina!

 Should I order all of the material I'm going to need at the same time?